Registration of the asylum application

 When a person expresses the intention to seek asylum at one of the structures of the Ministry of Internal Affairs of Romania, the asylum application is sent to the Regional Centres for Asylum Seekers, together with an outline of the asylum seeker’s situation.
 In addition, authorities may also attach documents drawn up after the apprehension or the first submission to the competent authorities.[5]

-According to the Border Police, a person who expresses the intention to seek asylum at the Romanian border is given a form, which he or she fills in, in the language he or she knows.
+According to the Border Police, a person who expresses the intention to seek asylum at the Romanian border is given a form to fill in in the language they know.
 The form is registered in a special register of the Border Police structure.
-After registering the form, the person is informed, through an interpreter, about his or her rights and obligations.
+After registering the form, the person is informed, through an interpreter, about their rights and obligations.
 Subsequently, the form is submitted by fax to the territorially competent section of IGI-DAI.[6]

-Asylum applications made at border-crossing points or airports are transmitted to IGI-DAI together with an information note on the asylum seeker, which includes the hour of arrival, documents in his or her possession, persons accompanying him or her and other elements which may contribute to resolve the case in due time.[7]
+Asylum applications made at border-crossing points or airports are transmitted to IGI-DAI together with an information note on the asylum seeker, which includes the hour of arrival, documents in their possession, persons accompanying them and other elements which may contribute to resolve the case in due time.[7]

 Asylum seekers are transported by the Border Police to IGI-DAI.
 If groups of asylum seekers are apprehended, they are transported to IGI-DAI by the Border Police.
 According to the Director of Regional Centre Timișoara, asylum seekers apprehended at border are transported by the Border Police to IGI-DAI.